Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Factors Defining Affordable Tourbillon Watches

 Labor costs in China are dirt cheap as compared with the rest of the world.
-A typical tourbillon takes a tremendous amount of time to manufacture, and in that is the most significant cost component.
+A typical tourbillon takes a tremendous amount of time to manufacture, and that is the most significant cost component.

 The difference between a Swiss watchmaker working on a timepiece and a Chinese doing the same work can be more than ten times in wages.
 Hence, nearly half of the price could be cut through labor costs only.